Visitor Information Center

 Grass Valley’s Living Room

-Pocket sized Visitor Guides and Calendar of Events are mailed free of charge.
+Pocket-sized Visitor Guides and Calendar of Events are mailed free of charge.
 To request a Visitors Guide or Calendar of Events by mail, please call the Visitors Center at (530) 273-4667 or request by email.
-Visitor Information and Relocation Information can be picked up at the Chamber or view our relocation package online.
+Visitor Information, Relocation Information, and Phone Books may be picked up at the Chamber office.

 The Greater Grass Valley Chamber of Commerce and Visitor Center is located at 128 E. Main Street in downtown Grass Valley.
 We look forward to seeing you!